joker810/React-shopping-ui/README.md

 - Other: LocalStorage for persistence

 ### Components
 - AutoCompleteSearchBar: A search input that suggests products as you type.
 Uses debounced input for performance.
+Used refs for scrollsIntoView (highlight target on event like key up/down) .
 - CartTile: Renders a single cart item with quantity controls and remove option.
 - Modal: Reusable overlay for confirmations (e.g., delete item).
 - OrderSummary: Displays cart totals, taxes, and subtotal.(removes items for better ux pending ).